ReviewMyContract.aiReview My Contract

 "This Agreement shall be governed by the laws of the State of [State], without regard to its conflict of law provisions.
 The parties agree that the force majeure provisions herein shall be interpreted in accordance with the governing law of this Agreement."

 Force majeure is a matter of contract interpretation and common law, not a federally uniform doctrine.
-Courts in different states have developed meaningfully different approaches to force majeure enforceability, the relationship between force majeure clauses and common law doctrines, and the requirements for claiming excuse.
-The governing law clause in your contract determines which state's rules apply.
+Courts in different states have developed meaningfully different approaches — and the governing law clause in your contract determines which state's rules apply.

-**California.** California courts have historically been more receptive to force majeure and common law excuse defenses than New York.
-California Civil Code § 1511 provides a statutory excuse for performance when prevented by "irresistible, superhuman cause" or "operation of law."
-California courts apply a somewhat broader interpretation of force majeure catch-all language than New York.
-California was also more receptive to frustration of purpose defenses during COVID-19, particularly for event-related contracts where government orders completely eliminated the commercial purpose.
-However, California courts still require more than mere economic difficulty.
+**California.** More receptive than New York.
+Civil Code § 1511 provides a statutory excuse for performance prevented by "irresistible, superhuman cause" or "operation of law."
+California courts gave more weight to government orders and were somewhat more receptive to frustration of purpose for event contracts.
+Still requires more than mere economic difficulty.

-**Texas.** Texas courts take a middle-ground approach.
-Force majeure clauses are enforced based on their specific text, and the causation requirement is applied strictly — the force majeure event must be the proximate cause of the performance failure, not merely a contributing factor.
-Texas courts have been skeptical of COVID-19 force majeure claims but have recognized the doctrine where government closure orders directly prohibited the specific contracted performance.
-Under Texas UCC provisions, commercial impracticability requires a showing of "extreme and unreasonable difficulty."
+**Texas.** Middle-ground approach with strict causation.
+The force majeure event must be the proximate cause of performance failure, not merely a contributing factor.
+Courts recognized COVID-19 where government closure orders directly prohibited specific contracted performance.
+Under Texas UCC, commercial impracticability requires "extreme and unreasonable difficulty."

-**Florida.** Florida enforces force majeure clauses according to their text and applies the common law impossibility doctrine narrowly.
-Florida courts have recognized that government orders issued in response to declared emergencies can qualify as force majeure events when the clause covers governmental actions, but require that the order directly prohibit (not merely make more difficult) the contracted performance.
+**Florida.** Text-based enforcement.
+Government orders in response to declared emergencies can qualify as force majeure where the clause covers governmental actions, but the order must directly prohibit (not merely burden) performance.
+Florida courts consistently require direct causation.

-**Washington.** Washington courts interpret force majeure clauses narrowly and require strict compliance with notice provisions.
-Failure to provide timely notice in Washington can result in complete waiver of the force majeure defense — Washington courts are less likely to excuse late notice than courts in some other states.
+**Washington.** Strict with notice emphasis.
+Late notice can result in complete waiver — Washington courts are less likely to excuse late notice than most other states.
+Force majeure clauses interpreted narrowly with strict compliance required.

 What To Do

-When reviewing a contract with a governing law clause, identify the applicable state and note how that state's courts interpret force majeure provisions.
-If the contract will be governed by a state known for strict interpretation (New York, Delaware, Illinois), ensure your force majeure clause explicitly enumerates every major category of event you want covered — do not rely on catch-all language or implied coverage.
-If you are negotiating the governing law clause and have a choice, states with more flexible approaches to commercial impracticability may offer better protection if force majeure litigation is a realistic concern.
+When reviewing a contract with a governing law clause, identify the applicable state's approach.
+In strict-interpretation states (New York, Delaware, Illinois, Virginia), ensure your force majeure clause explicitly enumerates every major event category — do not rely on catch-all language.
+In more flexible states (New Jersey, Massachusetts, California), you have more room for catch-all language, but explicit enumeration remains best practice.
+If you have a choice of governing law and force majeure litigation is a realistic concern, states with more flexible approaches to commercial impracticability provide better protection.

 09